IanGSY/PHP-App-Engine-patch-for-DrEdit/README.md

   `git clone https://github.com/googledrive/dredit.git`

-1. Ccopy the contents of the php directory into your working directory.
+1. Copy the contents of the php directory into your working directory.

 1. Download a copy of the app.yaml file found in this repository.